Shopify/ui-extensions/packages/checkout-ui-extensions/src/components/TextField/content/guidelines.md

 ## Best practices

-- Clearly label the text field so it’s obvious what customers should enter into the field.
+- Clearly label the text field so it’s obvious to customers what they should enter.
-- Label text fields as optional when you need to request input that’s not required, like “First name (optional)“.
-When it’s optional, fields should not pass `true` to the `required` prop.
+- Label text fields as “Optional” when input isn’t required.
+For example, “First name (optional)”.
+When it’s optional, fields should not pass `true` to the `required` property.
-- Only ask for information that’s really needed.